» Terraform Enterprise Pre-Install Checklist

 The certificate can be signed by a public or private CA, but it must be trusted by all of the services that Terraform Enterprise is expected to interface with; this includes your VCS provider, any CI systems or other tools that call Terraform Enterprise's API, and any services that Terraform Enterprise workspaces might send notifications to (for example: Slack).
 Due to these wide-ranging interactions, we recommend using a certificate signed by a public CA.

-If you are using individual deployment, the key and X.509 certificate should both be PEM (base64) encoded, and should be provided to the installer as text.
+The key and X.509 certificate should both be PEM (base64) encoded, and should be provided to the installer as text.

 Important: If you use a certificate issued by a private Certificate